Last Updated on 2 years by soonxindisplay

 Floor Plan Merchandising Tips

 Your floor plan plays a critical role in managing store flow and traffic.
-The choice of which one is right for you will depend on a number of factors including the size of your store, the products that you sell, and more importantly, your target market.
+The choice of which one is right for you will depend on several tours, including the size of your store, the products that sell, and, more importantly, your target market.

 Styles of Retail Floor Plan